mragicl/kintsugi/README.md

 ./deposit.sh
 ```

 For the last step, you need the password of your validator's keystore.
-You can find it such:
+You can find it here:
 ```
 cat data/app/assigned_data/secrets/<pubkey> && echo
 ```

-To activate your validator, you run then:
+To activate your validator run:
 ```
 ./init_validator.sh
 ```

-Then restart the containers:
+And restart the containers:
 ```
 docker compose down
 docker compouse up -d